De Hallen Amsterdam

 Food & Drink

-From street food in the Foodhallen to cocktails at the Kanarie Club, a book of coffee in the Belcampo living room café or a stylish dinner at Hotel De Hallen: this is where you can taste Amsterdam at its best.
+From street food in the Foodhallen to cocktails at the Kanarie Club, a book of coffee in the Belcampo living room café or a stylish lunch at Hotel De Hallen: this is where you can taste Amsterdam at its best.

 Arts & Culture